MehdiRaash/persian-words/README.md

 # persian-words
-a collection of Persian words available in text file and json file.
+Collection of Persian words available in text file and json file.

 ---